rekahsoft/blog-rekahsoft-ca/posts/computer-from-scratch.markdown

 First, clone the sources, then import and build them with `ghdl`.
-Finally run the simulation using the default input program and output a vcd file to `src/wave/vcd/computer-fib.vcd` which is then converted to a `fst` file using `vcd2fst`.
+Finally run the simulation using the default input program and output a vcd file to `src/wave/vcd/computer-fib.vcd` which is then converted to a `fst` file using `vcd2fst` (`vcd2fst` is included with [GtkWave][]).
 Now once the simulation has complete the *vcd* or *fst* file can be opened with a wave form viewer.
 I recommend and have only tested with [GtkWave][].
 To open the dump file open [GtkWave][] and go to `File -> Open New Tab` (or `C-t`) and select the output file (in our case `src/wave/vcd/computer-fib.fst`).
 I have provided pre-saved "views" for `computer_tb` (as well as the other entities within the project) so that the signals of interest for the entity in question don't need to be repopulated into the signals panel each time [GtkWave][] is opened.
 To open the [GtkWave][] save file go to `File -> Read Save File` (or `C-o`) and select the appropriate save file.
 In our case we will open `src/wave/gtkw/computer-fib.gtkw`.

 Note running this simulation will take some time (likely longer then an hour) and will consume lots of RAM and CPU and generate a large vcd dump (> 20 GB).
 By changing the length of time the simulation runs for one can limit the size of the vcd dump, but the usage of the CPU and RAM will remain the same.
-The large vcd dump file is unavoidable (as far as I know) because *GHDL* records data for all signals in the design and there's no way to filter its output until after the simulation has run (using external tools).
+The large vcd dump file is unavoidable because *GHDL* records data for all signals in the design and there's no way to filter its output until after the simulation has run (using external tools).
+Hopefully at some point the developers of *GHDL* can fix this oversight.

 ![[GtkWave][] displaying a simulation dump from *computer_tb* running *src/asm/Fib.hack*](files/images/gtkwave.png)